Why Should You Make This Recipe?

 - Spread it with cheese: A generous amount of mascarpone or cream cheese spread over this nut and seed bread is guaranteed to satisfy.
 But if you want to treat yourself, then try my maple cream cheese frosting.

-- With your favorite nut butter and/or jam on top: If you prefer to take the vegan route, try it with a generous spread of your favorite almond or peanut butter or jam.
+- With your favorite nut butter and/or jam on top: If you prefer to take the vegan route, try it with a generous spread of your favorite almond, peanut butter, or jam.

 How to Store, Freeze, and Thaw

-This no flour nut bread stores well, which is one of the reasons why I always include it as a part of my weekly meal prep.
+This no-flour nut bread stores well, which is one reason why I always include it in my weekly meal prep.

 - To Freeze: Slices of this nut and seed bread can be placed in an airtight container and frozen for up to two months.
 Just make sure it is fully cooled to room temperature before freezing.